KUEN: Construction and operation

 As a result of Weber State's financial inability to build channel 9 and a desire to prevent the channel from being lost to the state, on May 18, 1985, the Utah State Board of Regents—the governing body for the state's higher education institutions—approved a plan to transfer the channel 9 construction permit to a consortium of institutions.
 Under the consortium, channel 9 would share facilities and space with KUED (channel 7), Utah's primary public television station, at the University of Utah.

 KULC ("Utah's Learning Channel") began broadcasting on December 1, 1986.
 It originally broadcast for four hours a day on weekdays only before debuting a regular schedule in January 1987.
 The statewide microwave transmission system enabled institutions across the state to originate telecourses for KULC, including the University of Utah, Utah State University, Weber State College, Southern Utah State College, and Snow College.
 Course offerings ranged from the coursework for a pilot's license and electrical engineering to introductory American history and geology.
 The station's facilities in Gardner Hall on the University of Utah campus were described by station coordinator Don Bullen as "the size of a closet".
 The Utah Education Network was formed by the state in 1989 as a successor to the prior State Educational Telecom Operations Center (SETOC).
 Ground was broken on the larger Eccles Broadcast Center in 1989; KUED, KUER-FM, and KULC began broadcasting from the site in 1993.
 The station expanded its reach beyond the Wasatch Front with the installation of new translators in areas such as Richfield and St. George and Cedar City.
 Concomitant with this expansion, enrollment in KULC telecourses increased from 965 students in 1988 to 4,336 in 1993.

-The Eccles Broadcast Center on the University of Utah campus houses KUEN's broadcast operations.

 In 2000, KULC began 24-hour broadcasting, which allowed for overnight rebroadcasts of programs for K–12 schools as well as reairs of popular adult education programs.
 By this time, the station also aired children's programs and professional development programming for teachers, such as Critical Issues in School Reform and Principles for Principals.
 In 2001, an expansion was built to the Eccles Broadcast Center to accommodate the burgeoning Utah Education Network operation.
 The station changed call signs to KUEN on September 10, 2004, as part of a campaign to reinforce the UEN brand for its parent organization.